 The best way to see Glacier is by driving + hiking.
-Unlike other parks like Yellowstone where you can see a lot of the park just by driving, that isn’t the case here, so you’ll have to walk.
+Unlike other parks like Yellowstone or Arches where you can see a lot of the park just by driving, that isn’t the case here, so you’ll have to walk.
 But it sure is easier to get to the hiking trails if you have your own car and are not reliant on the shuttle bus availability and schedule.

 Alternatively, you can opt to take Glacier’s shuttle, but I would only advise this option if you have at least several days to spend in the park.

 Make sure that you have sturdy hiking shoes that are well broken in before your trip and are in good enough shape to hike several miles a day to get maximum enjoyment.

 If you’re coming from a much lower altitude, remember to take it easy the first few days and to drink lots of water to avoid altitude sickness.
 Pack a good reusable water bottle and fill it up on every occasion.

 What are the main areas of Glacier National Park?